nnaumenko/metaf/docs/sphinx/api_reference.rst

 			:returns: Runway for which the state is provided.

-		.. cpp:function:: Status status() const
+		.. cpp:function:: Type type() const

-			:returns: Status of runway state group.
+			:returns: Type of runway state group.

-			If the status is :cpp:enumerator:`Status::NORMAL` then group reports runway state and Deposits, Contamination Extent, Deposit Depth and Surface Friction may be reported or non-reported.

-			If the status is :cpp:enumerator:`Status::RUNWAY_NOT_OPERATIONAL` then group reports runway state and Deposits, Contamination Extent, and Surface Friction may be reported or non-reported; Deposit Depth is always not reported.

-			If the status is :cpp:enumerator:`Status::CLRD` then group indicates that deposits on the runway were cleared or ceased to exist; only Surface Friction may be reported; Deposits, Contamination Extent and Deposit Depth are never reported.

-			If the status is :cpp:enumerator:`Status::SNOCLO` then group indicates that runway is closed due to snow accumulation.
-All parameters (Deposits, Contamination Extent, Deposit Depth and Surface Friction) are never reported.

 		.. cpp:function:: Deposits deposits() const

 			:returns: Deposits on the runway.
-Not reported if the status is :cpp:enumerator:`Status::CLRD` or :cpp:enumerator:`Status::SNOCLO`.

 		.. cpp:function:: Extent contaminationExtent() const

 			:returns: Extent (percentage) of runway contamination with deposits.
-Not reported if the status is :cpp:enumerator:`Status::CLRD` or :cpp:enumerator:`Status::SNOCLO`.

 		.. cpp:function:: Precipitation depositDepth() const

 			:returns: Depth of the deposits on the runway or non-reported value.
-Not reported if the status is :cpp:enumerator:`Status::CLRD` or :cpp:enumerator:`Status::SNOCLO`.

 		.. cpp:function:: SurfaceFriction surfaceFriction() const

 			:returns: Surface friction or braking action or not reported value.
-Not reported if the status is :cpp:enumerator:`Status::SNOCLO`.

 	**Validating**